Would Google Build PageRank Sculpting into linkbuilding?

 A method of processing documents is described.
 The method includes the operation of receiving a document in a search engine crawler.
 The document includes an embedded first link tag.
 The first link tag includes one or more information pairs.
 A respective information pair includes a respective parameter and a corresponding value.

 The parameters in the one or more information pairs may correspond to content at one or more content locations or one or more document locations.
 The method also includes selecting a method of processing content associated with the first link tag in accordance with one or more of the information pairs.

 I’m not sure what impact the granting of this patent might have on “opinions” that are passed along with links such as those that might include an “offensive” attribute or “funny” attribute shown in the patent as examples.
-I don’t think that it would apply to a rel=” author” attribute in a link, which is a HTML5 standard, or a rel=”me”, which comes from XFN.
+I don’t think that it would apply to a rel=” author” attribute in a link, which is an HTML5 standard, or a rel=”me,” which comes from XFN.

 I suspect the future will bring some other ways to include opinions with links, making them more than the “reference” that Tim Berners-Lee described in 1997.